 JOIN THE NORTHWEST FIRELIGHT CHORALE

 Interested in joining The Northwest Firelight Chorale?
-Are you wondering what we’re all about, or whether or not you’d fit in?
+Are you wondering what we’re all about, or whether or not this is the right choir for you?
 Read on …

 - ♦ Dues are billed on a quarterly basis, and paid online via PayPal.

-- ♦ To get started, email Deeji to schedule a simple part-placement audition.
+- ♦ To get started, email Deeji for an audition.